WWE in the United Kingdom

 WWE (formerly World Wrestling Federation and World Wrestling Entertainment), is an American professional wrestling promotion based in Stamford, Connecticut in the United States, owned by Endeavor.
 It has been promoting events in the United Kingdom (UK) since 1989.

 History

+The 3 July 1976 edition of World of Sport included - in place of its usual coverage of British wrestling - the wrestler versus boxer match between Andre the Giant and Chuck Wepner at the WWWF's Showdown at Shea event from a few weeks earlier (as a warm-up for a screening of the Mohammed Ali versus Antonio Inoki boxing match from Tokyo).
+Highlights of the Chief Jay Strongbow and Billy White Wolf versus The Executioners (#1 and #2) Tag Team Two-out-of-three-falls match for the WWWF World Tag Team Championship from the same Shea Stadium show were also screened as an unadvertised extra.

+In 1987 the World Wrestling Federation (WWF) received a share of ITV's Saturday afternoon wrestling coverage after the expiry of Joint Promotions' exclusive contract with the network at the end of 1986.
+This was originally conceived as a rotation between the WWF, Joint and UK opposition promotion All Star Wrestling.
+In the event only six WWF "American wrestling specials" (three per annum) were aired between the start of the arrangement and the cancellation of ITV wrestling in December 1988.
+During 1988-1989 editions of WWF Wrestling Challenge (billed as Superstars of Wrestling) were broadcast in the Thames, Central and Tyne Tees ITV regions in various graveyard slots.

-The World Wrestling Federation (WWF) began globally expanding in the late 1980s, holding its first European event in France in 1987 before holding events in Italy and then in Britain, where the first show was on 10 October 1989 at the London Arena, in front of a crowd of 15,000, and broadcast exclusively on Sky One.
+The WWF began globally expanding in the late 1980s, holding its first European event in France in 1987 before holding events in Italy and then in Britain, where the first show was on 10 October 1989 at the London Arena, in front of a crowd of 15,000, and broadcast exclusively on Sky One.
 The main event in this match featured Hulk Hogan (with Miss Elizabeth) defeating Randy Savage (with Queen Sherri).
 From 1989 to 2001, WWE was promoted under concert promoters, brothers Harvey and Martin Goldsmith, for UK and European shows.